genestack/user-tutorials/source/guide/3e_Browsing_data.rst

 |EditMetainfo|

-Besides that, on the Metainfo Editor page you can run the assays through a pipeline with **"Star new data flow with application"**: you can use existing data flows matching for the assays of choice or build pipeline step-by-step option.
+Besides that, on the Metainfo Editor page you can run the assays through a pipeline with **"Start new data flow with application"**.
+You can:
+- existing data flows matching for the assays of choice;
+- build the pipeline step-by-step option.

 |NewDF|